Big-Oh Notation#

 But again we have a new problem: how to define “size”?
 As in the examples we just gave, size should be some measure of how big an input is compared to other inputs.
 Perhaps the most common representation of size in the context of data structures is just the number of elements maintained by the data structure: the number of nodes in a list, or the number of nodes and edges in a graph, etc.

 Could an algorithm run in a different amount of time on two inputs of the same “size”?
 Sure.
-For example, multiplying a matrix by all zeroes might be faster than multiplying by arbitrary numbers.
+For example, multiplying a matrix by all zeros might be faster than multiplying by arbitrary numbers.
 But in practice, size matters more than exact inputs.

 Lesson 3: A third lesson we learned from attempt 1 was that “small amount of time” is too relative a term.
 We want a metric that is reasonably objective, rather than relying on subjective notions of what constitutes “small”.